potatoeggy/eifueo/docs/mcv4u7.md

 If all three normals are scalar multiples:

- - If all three $D$-values are scalar multiples, the planes are parallel and coincident and they have infinite points of intersection along the plane equation.
+ - If all three $D$-values are those same scalar multiples, the planes are parallel and coincident and they have infinite points of intersection along the plane equation.
  - Otherwise, there are no solutions and the planes are parallel and distinct and/or parallel and coincident for two.

 If two normals are scalar multiples: